Skreczko/home-budget-project/README.md

 "# home-budget-project"

-Its an aplication to create expends for 2 users for each model.
+Its an aplication to create expenses for 2 users for each model.